avaxman/INFOMGP-Practical1/README.md

 The practical includes the following basic mandatory requirements:

 1. For every time step, integrate the accelerations (linear and angular) into velocities, and the velocities into positions and orientations.
 Use a *Semi-implicit Euler scheme*, as learned in class (Lecture 5)---first integrate velocity, then position with the new velocity.
-This requires changing both the position of the COM by the linear velocity, and the orientation by the angular velocity (Lecture 3). the time step difference $\Delta t$ is given by the GUI, and controllable by the menu.
+This requires changing both the position of the COM by the linear velocity, and the orientation by the angular velocity (Lecture 3).
+The time step difference $\Delta t$ is given by the GUI, and controllable by the menu.
 <br />
 2. For every time step, resolve interpenetration (Lecture 4) *linearly*.
 The means, given the penetration point, depth, and normal, move the objects apart linearly so they are only tangent.
 You may assume there is a single point of contact, and not required to solve multiple interpenetrations in the iterative manner.
 <br />